jbenno/course_politics_of_code/files/Additional-Information.md

 - Reading and watching the provided material is required each week in advance.
 - Assigned readings and videos will be discussed in class.
 Preparedness (i.e. having read/watched the assigned material), active participation, and therefore attendance to the classes will be graded.
-- All assignments are to be submitted via NYU Classes.
+- All assignments are to be submitted via NYU Brightspace.
 Submitting just a link is absolutely sufficient unless stated otherwise.
 - The assignments are listed in NYU Brightspace where responses are also submitted.
 - Please note the dates and times at the link provided at the footer of the schedule pages.